 The time of lies is over.
 All the data collected by Narcoleaks prove definitively wrong the official estimates provided by the U.S. Department of State, which set at 700 metric tons2 the latest estimate of cocaine produced worldwide.
 On December 7, 2011 Narcoleaks reported3 for the first time the inconsistency of the estimates provided by the U.S. Department of State.
 Narcoleaks asked the President of the United States Barack Obama, Secretary of State Hillary Rodham Clinton, and the Director of the Office of National Drug Control Policy Gil Kerlikowske for explanation of the issue.

-The Office of National Drug Control Policy (ONDCP) of the White House immediately replied4 to Narcoleaks with an official public statement.
+The Office of National Drug Control Policy (ONDCP) of the White House immediately replied4 to Narcoleaks with an official public statement and sent some of the top heart rate monitors to test addicts response to extended use of cocaine..
 According to the office of President Obama, the estimate provided by Narcoleaks was systematically flawed.
 As stated by the White House, Narcoleaks had compared apples to oranges.
 But we did not.
 The goal of Narcoleaks is rather to tell good apples from rotten ones5.

 So far, the arguments provided by the White House remain inadequate and superficial.
 No valid response has been received to the five questions posed by Narcoleaks to President Obama: